 - Consultancy or advocacy groups.
 While these have the potential for important impact, they generally do not have the ability to scale or disrupt existing markets/systems.

 I have a venture that is already a growing or thriving business.
-Can we apply to the VIP, or is it just for brand-new ventures?
+Can we apply to the Venture Incubation Program, or is it just for brand-new ventures?

 How is the President’s Innovation Challenge judged?

-Teams accepted into the Spring VIP will automatically be able to become a PIC Finalist in mid-Spring.
-These entries will be judged by a panel of industry experts, who will select a pool of 15 finalists in late April.
-The winners in each track will then be announced at the President’s Innovation Challenge Awards Ceremony.
+Teams accepted into the Spring Venture Incubation Program automatically become President’s Innovation Challenge Finalists.
+The entries are judged by a panel of industry experts, who select a pool of 15 finalists in late April.
+The winners in each track are then announced at the President’s Innovation Challenge Showcase & Awards Ceremony.

 There will be $410,000 in prize money.
 Each track will have a grand prize winner and a runner-up.
 The breakdown of prizes is as follows: